 - Hedging with crypto derivatives (futures, options, swaps) is standard practice for 63% of institutional investors to manage price volatility.

-- Over-the-counter (OTC) options desks report a 38% increase in institutional demand for Bitcoin and Ethereum hedging strategies in 2025.
+- Over-the-counter (OTC) options desks report a 38% increase in institutional demand for Bitcoin and Ethereum hedging strategies.

 - Credit default swaps (CDS) for crypto counterparties are utilized by 17% of institutions to manage lending risks.